earthly/website/blog/_posts/2023-04-09-python-data-classes.md

 #### Enforcing Type Checks

-If you'd like to enforce types and get erors for mismatched data types, you can use a static type checker like [mypy](https://mypy.readthedocs.io/en/stable/).
+If you'd like to enforce types and get errors for mismatched data types, you can use a static type checker like [mypy](https://mypy.readthedocs.io/en/stable/).
 You can install mypy using `pip`:

 ~~~{.bash caption=">_"}
 $ pip3 install mypy